 - 1. The insect damage reappraisal procedure is the procedure required by section 2.2.1. - 2.2.5.2 Effective Date of an Insect Damage Reappraisal - 1.
-The effective date of an insect damage reappraisal is the first day of the month following the month in which the reappraisal is submitted in ECAS.
+The effective date of an insect damage reappraisal is the first day of the quarter (as defined in section 2.3) in which the reappraisal is submitted in ECAS. - a.
+For cutting authorities issued in the same quarter as the insect damage reappraisal submission, the effective date of the insect damage reappraisal is the day after the issue date of the cutting authority or, the day after the effective date of a changed circumstance reappraisal.